IanOlin/github-research/README.md

 $ python run_metrics.py
 ```
 in order to print all calculated metrics to STDOUT.
-Redirecting to a text file may be useful, and can be acommplished via:
+Redirecting to a text file may be useful, and can be accomplished via:
 ```
 $ python run_metrics.py > yourpath/yourfile.txt
 ```